hathix/youtube-transcriber/README.md

 ## Getting started

 First, fire up the Jupyter notebook.
-[Here's how to install it, if you don't already have it](https://jupyter.org/install.html).
+[Here's how to install Jupyter, if you don't already have it](https://jupyter.org/install.html).

 Next you need to get the URL of a `timedtext` file from your YouTube video.
 This file basically contains YouTube's formatted, auto-generated transcription.
 This is a bit tricky to get, though.
 Here's how.